samreth-dev/samreth-dev/README.md

 ## 🍎 About Me
-I'm an iOS Developer with 4 years of experience in developing native mobile applications.
+I'm an iOS Developer with more than 5 years of experience in developing native mobile applications.

 ## 🛠 Skills